bgrusnak/ConSEAderation/Home.md

   <img src="images/plan.png" alt="Platform Top View" width="480"/>
 </p>

 ## Mission

 Demonstrate that modern, comfortable, and truly sustainable life is possible at sea — without dependence on external supplies, with minimal environmental impact, and using only technologies reproducible from locally available resources.

 ---

-**For technical documentation and in-depth design details, see `description.md` and the specialized modules in this repository.**
+**For complete technical documentation and in-depth design details, follow the language-specific documentation links above.**